YouCanTouCan/Emulation-Station-Guide/README.md

 Any game you installed through one of these four game launchers.
 It must be downloaded on your computer to appear in ES-DE, games you for example own on steam but don't have installed won't work.
 For linux users, it takes more effort if Steam or Heroic Games Launcher (Epic, Gog, and Prime) is installed through flatpak - check that section seperately.

 1. [🪟 WINDOWS ONLY 🪟] Go to C:\ProgramData\Microsoft\Windows\Start Menu\Programs and find all files that are the name of a game then .url - for example Undertale.url.
 Select all these files and copy them.
 Go to your ROM Directory from steps 1.9 and 3.1, then go inside your "steam" or "pc" or whatever folder (whichever you prefer), and paste the files.
-   2. If your C:\ProgramData\Microsoft\Windows\Start Menu\Programs is empty or doesn't have the games, maybe try checking AppData\Roaming\Microsoft\Windows\Start Menu\Programs\ instead.
+   a.
+If your C:\ProgramData\Microsoft\Windows\Start Menu\Programs is empty or doesn't have the games, maybe try checking AppData\Roaming\Microsoft\Windows\Start Menu\Programs\ instead.
 They should be in one of the two.
-3. [🐧 LINUX ONLY 🐧] Find your .desktop files for each steam game you have.
+2. [🐧 LINUX ONLY 🐧] Find your .desktop files for each steam game you have.
 Select all these files and copy them.
 Go to your ROM Directory from steps 1.9 and 3.1, then go inside your "steam" or "pc" folder (whichever you prefer), and paste the files.
-4. Open ES-DE
+3. Open ES-DE
-3. Press Esc, then select "Scraper"
+4. Press Esc, then select "Scraper"
-4. Under "Scrape from" select TheGamesDB if it isn't already selected
+5. Under "Scrape from" select TheGamesDB if it isn't already selected
-5. Under "Scrape These Systems" select each of the systems you put the .url or .desktop into
+6. Under "Scrape These Systems" select each of the systems you put the .url or .desktop into
-6. Click Start and wait till it's finished
+7. Click Start and wait till it's finished

 ### Steam Games, Epic Games, GOG, & Amazon Prime Games [FLATPAK]:
 If you installed Steam or Heroic Games Launcher (a frontend for Epic, Gog, and Prime) through flatpak, it takes a little more work to get them working through ES-DE unfortunately.